frescademusic/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Muntasir Mahmud
     subtitle: >-
-      Known as FRESCADE, believes in supremacy of music can make the world better.
+      Professionally known as FRESCADE, believes in supremacy of music can make the world better.
     styles:
       self:
         height: auto